Can you believe we’re already on Week 3 of the Holiday Countdown?! See what’s on your task list to prepare for Christmas.

 On Wednesday, while I was furniture shopping for our basement, I couldn’t help but notice the beautifully decorated stores filled with Christmas ornaments, tableware and accessories.
 I did break down and buy a couple items after careful consideration.
 I’m a budget-kind-of-girl who pays her credit cards off each month.
 Plus, I love my warm holiday I take every winter with my family way too much to jeopardize it because I bought too much for Christmas.
 You can stay on track this year as well if you plan ahead.

-As Canadians, we don’t typically have the Black Friday sales like those found in the US (the Friday after American Thanksgiving), but it is getting much better.
-With that being said, many major American-based retailers will extend their online deals to Canadian consumers.
-Make sure you calculate duty, shipping, taxes and exchange before you buy!
+As Canadians, we don’t typically have the Black Friday sales like those found in the US (the Friday after American Thanksgiving), but it’s getting much better.
+With that being said, many major US-based retailers will extend their online deals to Canadian consumers.
+Make sure you calculate duty, shipping, taxes and exchange (if applicable) before you buy!
 In addition, the biggest online shopping day of the year is Cyber Monday (the Monday after Black Friday).
 If you are subscribed to a retailer, you’ll likely receive a promotional email in the days leading up to Cyber Monday.

 Every year I like to make something to give to friends and/or family members.
 Last year I made cookie mix in a jar that I embellished with a handmade ornament.
 It’s easy to find unique and inexpensive containers at dollar stores, discount corners of home stores or even vintage ones at second hand stores.
 Other years I’ve made ornaments, aromatherapy bath salts, preserves, fudge… I find that everyone loves receiving these handmade gifts and appreciates the work that has gone into them.

-Think about what you could possibly make to give out this year.
+This guide may help you decide what to make.
 Figure out which supplies you’ll need and start gathering them as soon as possible.
-If it’s something you can start making now, set aside an hour or two spread over a couple weeks or dedicate some time on the weekend.
+If it’s something you can start on now, set aside an hour or two spread over a couple weeks or dedicate some time on the weekend.
 If it’s something perishable, mark off time in your calendar closer to Christmas to get it done.
 Get your kids involved, especially with gifts for grandparents.
 I promise it will bring joy to your life!

-Another important task left off last year’s countdown list (and reminded to me by Pam at Simple Details) is to book appointments for hair, nails or whatever you and your family need coiffed and primped.
-Quite often stylists book up quickly so take a look at your schedule and make the calls.
+Another important task left off last year’s countdown list is to book appointments for hair, nails or whatever you and your family need coiffed and primped.
+Quite often stylists book up quickly, so take a look at your schedule and make the calls.
 You may even want to take some of those handmade gifts along with you to your appointments to say “thank you!”

-Sheila went out on limb and planted paperwhites for the first time.
+Sheila went out on limb and planted paperwhites bulbs for the first time.